Helping you balance your Work and your Life

 Does being enrolled in the Special Needs Program hurt my career?

 Per CG policy, "Active duty members shall not be adversely affected in their selection for promotion, schools or assignment due to their enrollment in this program."
-The FRSs at ISC Boston take great care in their responsibility of making recommendations to Assignment Officers.
-We understand that the more places you can be assigned, you will have more career opportunities and the CG will benefit from your availability.
-At the same time, FRSs will recommend to AOs against your assignment to places where you cannot access appropriate care for your family.
+The FRSs at Base Boston take great care in their responsibility of making recommendations to Assignment Officers.
+We understand that the more places you can be assigned, the more career opportunities for you and the CG will benefit from your availability.
+At the same time, FRSs will not recommend to AOs that your assignment be in places where you cannot access appropriate care for your family.

 How often do I need to provide updates to my FRS?

-Information in your file needs to be less than 2 years old.
+Special Needs Enrollment documentation must be updated every three (3) years (or 9 months prior to your next PCS).
 Any changes in your family member’s condition, treatment, and/or diagnosis need to be reported.
 This allows the FRS to appropriately screen possible assignment locations to ensure that your family members are well taken care of at your next duty station location.

 What information from medical and other professional service providers, etc., is most helpful?